censorship-no-archive/ceno1/ceno-node/doc/CeNoProtocol2prop2.md

 **OKAY** is used to by CeNo Client to acknowledge that it is not waiting for any more data from the Cache Server.

-**BUNDLE** is used to initiate the bundling process on the Transport Server.
+**BUNDLE** is used to initiate the bundling process on the Bundling Server.

-**COMPLETE** is used by the Transport Server to notify CeNo Client that it is prepared to send a bundle.
+**COMPLETE** is used by the Bundling Server to notify CeNo Client that it is prepared to send a bundle.

 **READY** is used to inform the recipient that it is prepared to receive bundle data.

-**STORE** is used by the Transport Server to inform the Cache Server that it is prepared to send a new bundle.
+**STORE** is used by the Bundling Server to inform the Cache Server that it is prepared to send a new bundle.

 **ERROR** is used to report operational errors so that users of CeNo Client can be informed when something goes wrong.